Dear Class of 2029,

 Location: Martel Recital Hall, Skinner Hall of Music

-Participation is open to all students by audition regardless of their chosen majors.
-The Vassar College Chamber Music program offers students opportunities to participate in string quartets, piano trios, wind quintets, and other less traditional formations depending on the repertoire.
+The Vassar College Orchestra is a full symphony orchestra of about 60 students.
+The group meets twice a week and gives two or three concerts per semester, performing masterworks of the symphonic repertoire.
+Participation is open to all students by audition, regardless of their chosen majors.
+The Vassar College Chamber Music program offers students opportunities to participate in string quartets, piano trios, wind quintets, and other less traditional formations, depending on the repertoire.
 The groups perform once each semester in the recital hall and several times in other venues on and off campus.
 Participation is open to all students by audition and may be taken for credit.
-For the audition, you will be asked to play two short contrasting excerpts (fast/slow) of your choice, and there will be also some simple sight-reading.
-If you have any questions please email our Orchestra Director, Eduardo Navega.
+For the audition, you will be asked to play two short contrasting excerpts (fast/slow) of your choice, and there will also be some simple sight-reading.
+If you have any questions, please email our Orchestra Director, Eduardo Navega.
 Please fill out a Google form to sign up for an audition.
-The forms will open on a date to be determined.
+The forms will open on Monday, August 25, 2025.

 1:00 p.m.–4:00 p.m.: Choral Auditions